hbldh/bleak/docs/api.rst

 You can then read and write characteristic values by calling methods of :py:class:`bleak.BleakClient`, passing the :py:class:`bleak.backends.service.BleakGATTCharacteristic` of the value you are interested in.

+In this documentation and in other literature on Bluetooth LE GATT you will also come across the terms _attribute_ and _handle_.
+You probably need not bother with attribute (it is the "superclass" of the other GATT types).
+A handle is the low-level way to address services, characteristics, descriptors and values.
+Using handles is supported by various bleak APIs, and while it can sometimes be useful, for example to communicate with devices that have strange GATT implementations.

 Scanning
 --------